microsoft/scmsamples-EnterpriseAssetManagement/README.md

 The Asset Management mobile app is a [Power Apps canvas app](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/getting-started) that provides Asset Management capabilities for **Microsoft Dynamics 365 Supply Chain Management**.
 Maintenance workers can use it to manage assigned work orders, create maintenance requests, and create new work orders.

-See the [Asset Management mobile app overview](https://learn.microsoft.com/en-us/dynamics365/supply-chain/asset-management/asset-management-mobile-app/asset-management-mobile-app-overview) on Microsoft Learn for the full feature description.

 Licensed under MIT.
 See [LICENSE](./LICENSE).

 ## Prerequisites